 [32] McKenzie Towne's RA does not restrict access to McKenzie Towne Hall based on membership for more than 30% of the time the property is being used, and is rightfully exempt from taxation.
-The CRA is not a member of the Federation of Calgary Communities and therefore is not recognized as a CA as per s.
+The TRA is not a member of the Federation of Calgary Communities and therefore is not recognized as a CA as per s.
 12(1)(c) of COPTER.

-[33] Membership in the CRA is mandatory for all those in the land developed by Genstar, and so the CRA is not a CA as defined in s.
+[33] Membership in the TRA is mandatory for all those in the Carma/Brookfield lands in Tuscany and so the TRA is not a CA as defined in s.
 1(2) of COPTER.
+Furthermore, there are no multifamily rental projects in Tuscany, therefore there are no tenant members in the TRA.